nextgis/docs_ngweb/source/collector.rst

 Data collection form
 ---------------------

-Data collection form can be uploaded to Web GIS using `Formbuilder <https://docs.nextgis.com/docs_formbuilder/source/workflow.html>`_ and create a layer with it (plus, optionally, a Web Map and and a Collector project).

-Also you can add a form to the layer in the Web interface.
+For a vector layer you can create a data collection form as a child resource.
-Open the resource page of the layer for which you want to add a form.

-Press **Create resource** and select "Form".
+Open the resource page of the layer, click **Create resource** and select "Form".

 .. figure:: _static/ngweb_create_form_en.png
    :name: ngweb_create_form_pic